WJXT: As a CBS affiliate

-WJXT originally signed on the air on September 15, 1949, as WMBR-TV.
+WJXT originally signed on the air on October 16, 1949, as WMBR-TV.
 It was Jacksonville's first television station, the second television station in Florida and a primary CBS affiliate on VHF channel 4 after WTVJ (also on channel 4, now an NBC owned-and-operated station on channel 6) in Miami–Fort Lauderdale.
 The station was co-owned alongside WMBR radio (1460 AM, now WQOP; and 96.1 FM, now WEJZ).
 Though the station was originally a primary CBS affiliate, it also maintained secondary affiliations with NBC, ABC and the DuMont Television Network.
 In 1953, the WMBR stations were purchased by The Washington Post Company.
+In 1954, the station became the first in the state of Florida to broadcast in color.
 WMBR-TV dropped the DuMont affiliation in 1955, less than a year before the network ceased operations.
 Since its only competition in the Jacksonville market came from UHF station WJHP-TV (which signed on in 1953 and went dark three years later), channel 4 had a virtual television monopoly in northern Florida until September 1957, when it lost the NBC affiliation to upstart WFGA (channel 12, now WTLV).

-The Washington Post Company sold WMBR-AM-FM in 1958, while it kept the television station, whose callsign it changed to the current WJXT.
+The Washington Post Company sold WMBR-AM-FM in July 1958, while it kept the television station, whose callsign it changed to the current WJXT.
 WJXT remained a primary CBS and secondary ABC affiliate until WJKS-TV (channel 17, now CW sister station WCWJ) took the ABC affiliation upon its sign-on in February 1966, leaving WJXT exclusively with CBS.
 For much of its tenure as a CBS affiliate, WJXT was the only station affiliated with the network that was located between Savannah, Georgia, and Orlando, Florida, and was thus carried on many cable systems between Jacksonville and Orlando.

 In 1973, WJXT's FCC license renewal was challenged by supporters of President Richard Nixon following the Watergate coverage of his administration by The Washington Post, whose parent company owned the station.
 Robert W. Schellenberg, WJXT's general manager, successfully led the effort to defeat the opposition.

 In 2001, WJXT was awarded the local broadcast rights to Jacksonville Jaguars preseason football games, replacing WTLV as the official station for the NFL franchise (WTLV had carried preseason games and Jaguars-related programs starting with the team's 1995 inaugural season); the deal also included carriage of the team's coaches show and other Jaguars-related television programs.
 The station had already been airing Jaguars games since 1998, when CBS gained the national broadcast rights to football games from the NFL's American Football Conference division.
-That year, speculation arose that WJXT would become an independent station after it had reached only a one-year affiliation renewal with the network, instead of a four to eight-year affiliation agreement that stations usually obtain from the major broadcast networks.
+That year, speculation arose that WJXT would become an independent station after it had reached only a one-year affiliation renewal with the network, instead of the four- to eight-year affiliation agreement that stations usually obtain from the major broadcast networks.